mjambon/blog/src/2020-09-12-dictionary/index.md

 and that does not provide [benefits](#vanity-6f7074696d697a6174696f6e){.vanity-term-link} other than eliciting similar reactions in others.
-A special case of a symbol is one that\'s used only by single [individual](#vanity-696e646976696475616c){.vanity-term-link}.
+A special case of a symbol is one that\'s used only by a single [individual](#vanity-696e646976696475616c){.vanity-term-link}.
 It suffices that the concept be identified as such by the individual to be considered a symbol.
 For example, \"that feeling when I do X\" shall be